murilomagalhaes/laravel-vue-starter/README.md

 ![Alt text](screenshot.png?raw=true "Screenshot")

 ## About:
-A boilerplate Laravel 8 app set up with Bootstrap, VueJS and a custom template with responsive side and top menu bars.
+A boilerplate Laravel 8 app set up with Bootstrap 5, VueJS 2 and a custom template with responsive/collapsable side and top menus.

 ## Bundled With: